Taxonomy, Botanical Type for Blue Star Juniper

-Growing Zones, Sun and Soil Requirements, and Plant Care
+Growing Zones, Sun and Soil Needs, Plant Care Tips

 Uses for Blue Star Juniper in the Yard

-As dwarf shrubs, Blue Star junipers are effective specimens for very small spaces.
-For larger spaces, they can be used as edging plants.
+As dwarf shrubs, Blue Star junipers are effective specimens for very small spaces, such as in plantings for narrow patio areas or in foundation beds.
+For larger spaces, they can be used as edging plants or as ground covers.
 Because they are drought-tolerant once established, they are a good choice if you wish to include a dwarf shrub in your rock garden (they are not suited to small rock gardens but could work in larger ones).
 Looking for a striking landscape color scheme?
 The bluish color of Blue Star juniper goes well with plants with golden foliage.